Alliedium/awesome-devops/demo/docker/docker_basic_commands_demo.md

 Hit <Enter>
 ```

-Only 'CREATE TABLE' is seen, but the table has been created
+Only `CREATE TABLE` from the command is seen, but the table has been created

-14. Get list of tables in 'demodb' database
+14. Get list of tables in `demodb` database

 ```
 \dt
 ```

-One record: table 'accounts'
+One record: table `accounts`

 15. Quit psql